SLA Topics Vivian Cook

 A main approach to L2 acquisition of vocabulary in recent years has been to look at the strategies that L2 learners apply to the task (Cook, 2008).
 One set of strategies are for understanding the meaning of new words.
 Suppose that you were an L2 learner of English who encountered the phrase the phone-hacking scandal and didnt know what hacking meant.
 The strategies you might adopt are:

+- guess from the context.
 Obviously hacking is some scandalous activity to do with phones.

+- make deductions from the word form.
 This is not of much use here apart from the -ing ending showing that some sort of activity is involved.

 On the other hand suppose that you want to learn hacking as a new word: your strategies might be:

 - repetition and rote learning.
 So you repeat hacking over and over to yourself.